netreconlab/Parse-Swift/README.md

 - [CarekitSampe-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) - An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit)
 - [ParseCareKit](https://github.com/netreconlab/ParseCareKit) - Synchronize CareKit 2.1+ data with a parse-server using Parse-Swift
 - [SnapCat](https://github.com/netreconlab/SnapCat) - SnapCat is a social media application for posting pictures, comments, and finding friends.
 SnapCat is designed using SwiftUI and the ParseSwift SDK
+- [ParseMigrateKeychain](https://github.com/netreconlab/ParseMigrateKeychain) - A sample app that demonstrates how to migrate an app written with the Parse [Objective-C SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX) to the Swift SDK

 ## Usage Guide